pardot/api-docs/docs/kb/api-version-4.md

 In order to accommodate multiple prospects with the same email address, we have created a new version of our APIs - version 4.
-If your account has this feature active now, then you MUST use version 4.
+If your Pardot org has this feature enabled now, then you must use version 4.
-Otherwise you can continue to use version 3.
+If your Pardot org does not have this featured enabled, you must use version 3.

-For help determining if you have access to version 4, [check out this guide.](http://help.pardot.com/customer/portal/articles/2461386-how-can-i-find-out-if-my-account-allows-multiple-prospects-with-the-same-email-address-)
+To determine if your Pardot org has this feature enabled, [check out this guide.](http://help.pardot.com/customer/portal/articles/2461386-how-can-i-find-out-if-my-account-allows-multiple-prospects-with-the-same-email-address-)

 For more information on the API in general, check out the [Overview Page](/).